soniaisiganporia/awesome-cassandra/README.md

 - [Understanding the Nuance of Compaction in Apache Cassandra](http://thelastpickle.com/blog/2017/03/16/compaction-nuance.html) - Overview of how Cassandra manages data on disk.
 - [Guide to Cassandra Thread Pools](https://blog.pythian.com/guide-to-cassandra-thread-pools/) - This guide provides a description of the different thread pools and how to monitor them.
 Includes what to alert on, common issues and solutions.
 Old but very useful reference.
 - [Cassandra Architecture and Operations](https://miguelperez.xyz/blog/2017/2/13/cassandra-architecture-and-operation) - A high level overview in one page of how Cassandra works.
+- [Improving Apache Cassandra's Front Door and Backpressure](https://dzone.com/articles/improving-apache-cassandras-front-door-and-backpre) - Explore how an incoming request was processed by Cassandra before, see what they changed, and look at new relevant configuration knobs available.

 ### Cassandra Monitoring
 - [Resources for Monitoring Datastax, Cassandra, Spark, & Solr Performance](https://blog.anant.us/resources-for-monitoring-datastax-cassandra-spark-solr-performance/)